Beyond the Major: Sequential Undergraduate/Graduate Study Programs, Minors, and Supplemental Studies FAQ

 Ann Arbor, MI 48109-1316

 Please contact the Office of Undergraduate Admissions to verify that you sent your scores to the University.
 If you did not request to have AP or IB scores sent to U-M, please do so through the testing agency’s website.
-For A-Levels and courses taken at other colleges or universities, you will need to have an official transcript sent (directly from the college/university) to:
+For A-Levels and courses taken at other colleges or universities, you will need to have an official transcript sent (directly from the college/university) to:- University of Michigan

 Office of Undergraduate Admissions